aksommerville/zerosigma/README.md

 - - Five valid bouquets.
 - - Five perfect bouquets.
 - - Bonus tokens to collect?
+- - Five valid bouquets without leaving home. (if there's >=45 on the home screen, it's always possible, and there's 57).
 - [x] Change the music. `cosmic_balance` is too melancholy and `petal_to_the_metal` is too heroic.
 They should be fun and silly.
 - - Save `petal_to_the_metal` for something else, it's a great tune.
 - - ...actually I'm not sure.
 I really do like PTTM.
 Prioritize the others, maybe keep this.